For the last 10 years or so, Arch Linux has been my

 convinced this can't be done any faster.

 The following is a brief rant on RPM packaging.
-If you're not interested in reading it, the summary is this:
+If you're not interested

-The process of building an RPM is confusing and frustrating, especially compared to how easy it's to build a package for Arch Linux.
-This only affects those actually interested in building packages.
+to how easy it's to build a package for Arch Linux.
+This only affects those

 To illustrate how frustrating this process is: through reading some tutorials I

-macro, but finding out what it did was near
+came across the RPM %package macro, but finding out what it did was near

 impossible.
 If you search for "RPM package macro" on Google, the first result